 A fun way to honor the longest-married guests at your wedding, this dance invites all married couples to the dance floor.
 As the songs progress, the DJ asks the couples who've been married the least amount of time to leave the dance floor until, after time, one couple is left standing.

 Also known as the dollar dance or the apron dance, the money dance is typically reserved for the end of the reception.
-In exchange for a few dollars, every guest gets the opportunity to privately congratulate the happy couple, while also contributing to the newlyweds' future.
+Every guest gets the opportunity to privately congratulate the happy couple, while also contributing to the newlyweds' future.
+Guests dance with the bride or groom, pinning cash to their clothing, tossing coins into the bride's shoes, or tucking bills into a satchel worn around the bride's wrist